emacsmirror/sidecar-locals/readme.rst

 Security
 --------

-Since running code directly has implications for security, here are some hints for how to use this package safely.
+Since running code directly has security implications, here are some suggestions for how to use this package safely.

 For public projects it's recommended to create ``.sidecar-locals`` above the projects version control root, and only trust that directory.